-This is a big one for me when I’m not writing, I am otherwise focused on other activities with my blog and online business, like serving my clients and doing marketing and promotion.
+This is a big one for me when I’m not writing content, I am otherwise focused on other activities with my blog and online business.
+Such as serving my audience, working on client projects, and doing marketing and promotion.

 #4.
 It gives your audience more time with your content

 Writing only a few posts each week gives my readers sufficient time to read and digest my content properly.
 And when they leave comments, if any, that’s when I begin to learn more about their needs and desires.

 #5.
 You’ll have more time to spend on content promotion

 Again, content promotion takes up a huge amount of my time when I’m not writing for my blog.

 Have you ever heard of the 20/80 blogging rule?
 If not check out this post here.